farmOS/field-kit/API.md

 The `name` must be a unique identifier, which is used internallay by Field Kit to distinguish your module from all others.
 The `label` will be displayed in the main menu with a link to your module's main route.
 The `widget` is a Vue component which is displayed on the home screen.
 It will automatically be nested in a card with your `label` as a heading, but otherwsie it can be customized to display info about your module and provide links to various routes within your module.
 Finally, `routes` is an array of `RouteConfig` objects, as specified in the [Vue router API](https://router.vuejs.org/api/#routes).

 Once your module object is complete, you can mount it by calling the global `farmOS.mountFieldModule()` method.

+# Component library
+Included in the Field Kit API is a full Vue.js component library, which should be used to render Field Modules.
+We use [Storybook](https://storybook.js.org/) for component documentation, which can be found at [storybook.farmos.app](https://storybook.farmos.app).
+Head on over there to view the full catalog components and icons that are available for module development.

 # Logs API
 ## Loading and reading logs as props